 Materials development and adaptation for teaching English as a second language and foreign language.
 Reading and composition in a variety of approaches.

-651. Sociology of Language (3) Prerequisite: Linguistics 551.
+651. Sociology of Language (3)

+Prerequisite: Linguistics 551.

 Public and private reasons for planned language behavior.
 Creoles, personal speech interaction patterns, bilingualism, cultural diversity in language use, social-theoretical background, language planning, and social uses of sexism in language.
 652. Second Language Acquisition (3) Prerequisites: Linguistics 552 or 452; and 550.

 Analyses of theories of second language acquisition; theoretical and empirical bases of current second language teaching methodologies.
-Prequisite: Two courses in linguistics or equivalent background.
+660. History of Linguistics (3) Prequisite: Two courses in linguistics or equivalent background.
 Background and development of modern linguistic theory.
+740. Internship in English as a Second Language and Foreign Language Teaching (3) Prerequisites: Linguistics 650 and classified graduate standing.
+Internship in teaching English as a second language and English as a foreign language, offering work experience with practicing professionals or with a company in the community.
 750. Directed Language Study (3) Prerequisite: Consent of instructor.